-Makeup Of School Work For Absences (Illness Or Injury)
+Makeup Of School Work For Absences (Illness, Injury, or Vacation)

-Teachers will work with parent(s)/guardian(s) to help any student keep current in his/her schoolwork during an illness.
+Teachers will work with parent(s)/guardian(s) to help any student keep current in his/her schoolwork during an absence.
+If a parent wants to pick up missed homework, please contact the office by noon to make arrangements.
 To give teachers time to gather all assignments, homework for student absences may be picked up in the campus office at 3:00 p.m.
 Please call to make arrangements.

-Please note: It is the responsibility of the student to make up class work missed due to an absence.
+The homework may be adjusted by the classroom teacher in the event of a prolonged absence due to chronic or long term illnesses.
+Missed school work will be made up by the child upon his or her return.
+It is the responsibility of the family and teacher to partner and make sure missed work is made up in a timely fashion (i.e. the same number of days absent, plus one day, to turn in work).